mirzawaqasahmed/f5-big-iq-lab/docs/class2/module2/lab2.rst

 |

-.. note:: we do L4 LB so we use FastL4 VS.
+.. note:: we do L4 LB, so we use FastL4 VS.

 .. image:: ../pictures/module1/img_module2_lab2_6.png
   :align: center